J-1 Visa Management Consultant Jobs

 Confirm the two-year home residency rule applies to you

 Management Consultant traineeships funded by your home government or involving skills on the Exchange Visitor Skills List may trigger the two-year home residency requirement under INA 212(e).
-Clarify your status with USCIS before signing an offer, since this affects H-1B and green card eligibility later.
+Clarify your status with USCIS before signing an offer, since this affects H-1B visa and green card eligibility later.

 Get the training plan signed before the offer letter